LOW

 He then became a Life Member of Stewarton Royal Arch 867 in 1998, before joining Ayr Preceptory and Priory 11, becoming a Life Member in 1999, and then was elected as Venerable Preceptor in 2002.
 Following his move to Whithorn in 2005, Robert affiliated to Lodge Leucophibia 602 and was elected Right Worshipful Master for three consecutive years, 2007, 2008 and 2009.

-It was not until 2019 that an historical connection with the Knights Templar came to light following research into Templar titles bestowed on family members during the last 300 years.
+It was not until 2019 that an historical connection with the Knights Templar came to light following research into lost titles bestowed on family members during the last 300 years.